radius-project/docs/docs/content/concepts/environments-concept/_index.md

 - Configure Cloud Providers
     - Walk users through configuring cloud providers to connect to public clouds

-Each AKS or EKS cluster requires 1 Radius control plane, but it may contain multiple Radius environmnents if desired.
+Each AKS or EKS cluster requires 1 Radius control plane, but it may contain multiple Radius environments if desired.

 To verify that your environment initialized correctly, you should see it listed in the output of
 ```bash
 rad env list
 ```
 ### Upcoming developments
 We also have plans in our future releases to make environments experiences more robust.
-When creating an environment, users can either initalize an env based on a template or they may generate a default, empty environment.
+When creating an environment, users can either initialize an env based on a template or they may generate a default, empty environment.

 1. Environments from templates - You can describe an environment's requirements and contents via one of the [supported IaC languages]({{< ref supported-languages >}}).